 The Journal of Cognition and Development publishes the very best articles on research that informs cognitive development, including behavioral, computational, cognitive neuroscience, adult cognition, cross-cultural, and cross-species comparative approaches that address how cognition develops.

-To access: Active Members may click the button below to access the journal.
+To access the online journal: Active Members may click the button below to access the journal.
 You will be asked to enter the username and password that you received when you signed up or renewed your Membership.
 If you have not yet renewed your membership, please Renew Here

 The journal’s primary focus is on full length empirical reports although high impact short reports (max.
 4000 words) will also be considered.
 In addition to empirical reports, the journal includes a feature called “Tools of the Trade” (authored by invitation only) regarding methodological issues of interest to the readership of the journal, theoretical essays (occasionally accompanied by peer commentaries), and essay reviews of new and significant books.
 Criteria for acceptance of submitted manuscripts include the theoretical import of the research, the substance of the argument (including methodological rigor and support for conclusions drawn), the ingenuity of ideas or approach, the quality of expression, and the relevance of the work to issues of broad interest.